 On the Third Reading of the Bill, amendments, if any, will be proposed.
 The debate at the Third Reading is confined to the contents of the Bill.
 Any reasoned amendment which raises matters not included in the Bill must be ruled out of order.
 The Bill is then put to vote.

-Under our Constitution, all Bills passed by Parliament (except for money Bills, urgent Bills and Bills affecting defence, security, public safety, peace or good order in Singapore) must be forwarded to the Presidential Council for Minority Rights (PCMR) to ensure that they do not discriminate against any racial or religious community.
+Under our Constitution, all Bills passed by Parliament (except for money Bills, urgent Bills and Bills affecting defence, security, public safety, peace or good order in Singapore) must be sent to the Presidential Council for Minority Rights (PCMR) to ensure that they do not discriminate against any racial or religious community.
 After the PCMR has scrutinised the Bill, the Bill is presented to the President for the President’s assent.
 A Bill becomes law (i.e. it becomes an Act of Parliament) only when it has been assented to by the President.
 The date the Act comes into force is usually determined by the Minister in charge of the Act and notified by a commencement Notification published in the Gazette.